Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Experimental Details

 \subsection{Downstream Datasets Details}

-Table \ref{tab:ptbxl dist}, and \ref{tab:cpsc dist} show the distribution of the PTB-XL and CPSC2018 datasets, respectively.
-Note that the sum of samples in each class exceeds the total number of ECG recordings in multi-label task.
+Table \ref{tab:dataset dist} summarizes the dataset splits and label-space sizes for \textit{PTB-XL}, \textit{CPSC2018}, and \textit{G12EC}.
+Table \ref{tab:ptbxl rhythm dist} reports the rhythm-label distribution for \textit{PTB-XL}.
+Note that in multi-label settings, per-class sample counts can exceed the number of ECG recordings because each sample may have multiple labels.

-The PTB-XL dataset is stratified into ten folds, where the first eight folds are used for training, the ninth fold for validation, and the tenth fold for testing.
-In our experiments, we used the first nine folds for training and the tenth fold for testing, as we did not observe overfitting during linear evaluation and fine-tuning.
+The \textit{PTB-XL} dataset is stratified into ten folds.
+In our classification experiments, we use folds 1--8 for training, fold 9 for validation, and fold 10 for testing.

-For the CPSC2018 dataset, only the training set is publicly available, which is stratified into seven folds.
-We used the first six folds for training and the seventh fold for testing, omitting the validation set.
-The original CPSC2018 dataset consists of 6,877 ECG recordings, but we excluded recordings with a length of less than 10 seconds, resulting in 6,867 ECG recordings.
+For the \textit{CPSC2018} dataset, only the training set is publicly available and is stratified into seven folds.
+In our split protocol, the first five folds are used for training, fold 6 for validation, and fold 7 for testing.
+The original \textit{CPSC2018} dataset consists of 6,877 ECG recordings, but we excluded recordings with a length of less than 10 seconds, resulting in 6,867 ECG recordings.
+Some recordings exceed 10 seconds in length; we subdivided these into non-overlapping 10-second segments and treated each as a separate sample, following the approach of \citet{guiding}.

+For \textit{G12EC}, label construction follows a fixed, criterion-based pipeline.
+We start from the 27 scored SNOMED CT labels in the challenge and apply the official code-equivalence mapping defined by the PhysioNet/CinC 2020 challenge~\citep{cinc2020} (3 secondary codes merged into primary codes), resulting in 24 canonical labels.
+We then exclude recordings without any scored label and remove classes with fewer than 50 samples in the full dataset (that is, across the combined train, validation, and test pool); this removes 3 classes and leaves 21 labels for multi-label tasks.
+We then apply a reproducible 80/10/10 split (train/validation/test) saved in \texttt{g12ec\_split.json}.
+For multi-class tasks, we keep only recordings with exactly one label and again remove classes with fewer than 50 samples across the combined train, validation, and test pool, yielding 15 classes.